Azure/azure-powershell/src/Peering/Peering/help/Remove-AzPeeringServicePrefix.md

 True
 ```

-Remove a prefix from a peering service resource id.
+Remove a prefix from a peering service prefix resource id.

 ### Example 3
 ```powershell